Low Libido and Vaginal Dryness

 It is important to discuss this with your doctor to confirm that you are not suffering from a vaginal infection.
 Not only does the physical act of intercourse become a challenge with vaginal dryness, the emotional dialogue that goes on in your head when you no longer lubricate naturally, makes the whole encounter stressful.
 You ask yourself, “Why am I not turned on?
 He’s doing all the things I like.”
 Then you think, “What must HE be thinking?
 Does he think HE doesn’t turn me on?”
 Next you suspect, “It’s me, what’s wrong with me?”
 Your only option is to say, “I have a headache”, then roll over and cry yourself to sleep.
 No wonder you are sleepless and no longer interested in sex.

 There is good news.
 Option #1: Low dose hormone therapy may bring relief.
 Option #2: A bioadhesive lubricant, such as AstroGlide that can be purchased over-the-counter, may bring instant relief.
-Option #3: If vaginal dryness is your only menopause symptom, you may consider using an estrogen cream applied vaginally.
+Option #3: If vaginal dryness is your only menopause symptom, you may consider using local estrogen treatment.

 The loss of libido is another common symptom of perimenopause straight through post menopause.
 The loss of libido can also result from fluctuating hormone levels.
 Don’t let a decrease in hormone levels blow the flame of desire out of your love life, visit your doctor, take the appropriate tests and discuss treatment options.